Columbia Divorce Attorneys

 Children of Unmarried Parents

-A family court attorney in Columbia can also help you with the issues of paternity, child custody, child support, past due child support, visitation, settlement agreements, or a modification of these issues if children are born to unmarried parents.
+A family law attorney in Columbia can also help you with the issues of paternity, child custody, child support, past due child support, visitation, settlement agreements, or a modification of these issues if children are born to unmarried parents.
 The Family Court of the State of South Carolina has jurisdiction over any issues affecting the interests of the minor children living in South Carolina.

 Family Lawyers Serving South Carolina for 50+ Years Call (803) 470-0118